heyman/heynote/docs/index.md

 Download the appropriate (Mac, Windows or Linux) version from [heynote.com](https://heynote.com).
 The Windows build is not signed, so you might see some scary warning (I can not justify paying a yearly fee for a certificate just to get rid of that).

-If installing Heynote to Linux in ChromeOS, see the [notes](#linux-on-chromeos) below about some packages that are needed.
+If installing Heynote on Linux in ChromeOS, see the [notes](#linux-on-chromeos) below about some packages that are needed.

 ## Math Blocks